How much do Surrogate Mothers Get Paid?

 At Rite Options, we can’t give you an exact amount you will receive as a surrogate; it depends on several factors.
 The best way to understand surrogate mother compensation is to study the factors or components that make up the surrogate mother pay.

 Base Compensation for A Surrogate

-How much you will make as a surrogate mother depends on more than one factor?
+How much you will make as a surrogate mother depends on more than one factor.
 The most important role is played by the intended parents you work with.
 Every couple or intended parent sets a budget for the surrogacy process.
-How much are they willing to pay to the surrogate will depend on their individual requirements and services they need from the surrogate
+How much are they willing to pay to the surrogate will depend on the individual requirements and services they need from the surrogate.

 Medical Expenses Related to Surrogacy

-Apart from the base pay, the surrogate mother also gets reimbursement on all the surrogacy related expenses.
+Apart from the base pay, the surrogate mother also gets reimbursement for all the surrogacy-related expenses.
 As a surrogate, you are already giving your time and efforts to help another couple experience parenthood; you shouldn’t be required to bear the medical expenses at all.